1242509682/ModifyWeapons/README_EN.md

 ## Update Log

 ```
+v1.2.0
+- Refactored code to support customization of multiple weapon items.
+- Removed database logic, switched to using configuration files for data storage.
+- When the "Admin-only data creation on join" configuration option is enabled:
+- Player data will only be created after an item is given to that player using the /mw g command.
+- Added more commands:
+  When inputting /mw s or g or up without values, it will prompt the corresponding tutorial.
+  (Successful input will ignore the player's own reload count and immediately update the in-game item status.)
+- Using /mw list supports paging through all modified weapon values (1 per page).
+- The /mw up command will only update specific parameters of the designated player's item, provided the item has been modified before.

 v1.1.0
 - Added the ability to synchronize data within the configuration using /reload to the database.
 - If the data table in the configuration is accidentally deleted, restarting the server will write it back from the database to the configuration file.